nate-lund/animal-architects/docs/04_bioturbation_review.md

 $$S = f(D, E, P,\frac{dD}{dz},\frac{dP}{dz})dt
 $$

-Where D is diffusion or mixing, E is erosion, P is soil production, and p is parent material.
+Where D is diffusion or mixing, E is erosion, and P is soil production.
 Soil production and diffusion notably also change with profile depth, which depends on the parent material and organisms.

 An alternative, more geomorphological approach (that requires a considerably long timescale) could integrate landscape-scale diffusion and stream-power-based erosion plus uplift variables into a clorpt model by the following thought process.
 On a landscape scale, erosion can be described by: